 Don’t miss the Big Red One Assault Museum along the way!

-A battle scene from the past adorns the side of this historic building.
+Battle scenes from the past adorn the side of this historic building.

 Restaurants, shops, and other businesses around Normandy beaches still pay homage to their liberators.

 Your sacrifice will not be forgotten, We salute you, Sir.

 There’s something surreal about snapping pictures through a rain-soaked windshield in Normandy, France.

 Actual scenes from Normandy Invasion affixed to structures that survived the war.

 This road would carry me directly on to Omaha Beach.
 I had finally arrived.